Fillet — Nutrients, Health Benefits, And Shopping Tips

 How to store fillet

-Fillets should be refrigerated promptly and consumed within two days.
-Wrap them tightly in plastic wrap or store in an airtight container to ensure freshness.
-For extended storage, freezing is recommended.
+Fillets should be refrigerated promptly and consumed within 3-5 days.
+Wrap them securely in plastic wrap or place them in an airtight container to maintain their freshness.
+For longer preservation, freezing is advisable, allowing them to last up to 6-12 months.

-Leaving fillets uncovered can result in drying out and loss of flavor.
-It's crucial to avoid storing them near pungent foods.
-A well-sealed container will help maintain their quality and prevent spoilage.
-Proper handling ensures their delicate texture is preserved.
+Leaving fillets exposed can lead to dehydration and diminished flavor.
+It's important to keep them away from strong-smelling foods.
+A well-sealed container will help preserve their quality and prevent spoilage.
+Proper handling is essential to maintain their delicate texture.

 ✅ Extra Tip